Psidium/psidium.github.io/_posts/2021-08-23-migrating-a-monorepo-from-lerna-to-yarn-3.markdown

 ### nohoist

 We used the `nohoist` option in our `package.json`, which has a slightly different behavior in Yarn 3.
 Previously, you'd list in the `nohoist` option which packages should not be hoisted to the top-level `node_modules`  folder, and all sub-packages would follow that.
-Now, you'd go to the specific `package.json` and set the [installConfig][installConfig] option to avoid hoisiting that whole workspace.
+Now, you'd go to the specific `package.json` and set the [installConfig][installConfig] option to avoid hoisting that whole workspace.
 This is a great change if you ask me, specially if you are using Create React App.

 Since I only had `"nohoist": []` there, I just deleted the property, but your case may be different.